TTrapper/SARAh_LanguageModel/README.md

 ### How it works
 The basic strategy is as follows:
 1) Pretrain the language model on a large corpus of text
-2) Extract sentence representations from the model
+2) Extract sentence representations from the model (fixed-size representations are learned implicitly)
-   - Fixed-size, semantic sentence representations are implicitly learned by the model
 3) Use these sentence representations to find nearby, semantically similar sentences
 4) Create a text dataset where each line is the concatenation of sentences whose encodings are nearby
 5) Fine-tune the model on this new dataset